fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

    :width: 49%

 .. important::
-   We shall repeat the warning that was already given in the :ref:`port` section.
+   We repeat the warning that was already given in the :ref:`port` section.
 Beware that the impedance :math:`Z_{11}` is not the actual impedance of the DUT, such as this parallel-plate waveguide.
-It's only the impedance seen by the port, affected by the same factors that would affect :math:`S_{11}`, such as port mismatches, test fixture reflections, imperfect terminations and other factors, creating frequency-dependent artifacts.
-The DUT impedance can't be read from :math:`Z_{11}` without solving this problem by eliminating discontinuities or separating the contributions from both parts via de-embedding, calibration, or time gating.
+It's only the total impedance seen by the port, including the contribution of both the DUT and port imperfections, which can lead to frequency-dependent artifacts.
+The DUT impedance can't be read from :math:`Z_{11}` without removing measurement artifacts.
+This can be achieved by eliminating port discontinuities or separating the contributions from both parts via de-embedding, calibration, or time gating.
 These are advanced topics not discussed here.

 Code Checkpoint 2: Eliminate Repetitions in ``matplotlib`` Code
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""